fwcd/RustyGUI/README.md

 # RustyGUI
-GUI toolkit based upon SDL2.
+A GUI toolkit for Rust based upon SDL2.
+It combines simplicity with an extensible architecture.

 ## System Dependencies
 * Rust and Cargo